OpenBMB/ToolBench/README.md

 ### 📊 Model Experiments Results

-In our main experiments, ToolLLaMA demonstrates a compelling capability to handle both single-tool and complex multi-tool instructions, which on a par with ChatGPT.
+In our main experiments, ToolLLaMA(v2) demonstrates a compelling capability to handle both single-tool and complex multi-tool instructions, which on a par with ChatGPT.
 Below are the main results.
 Win rate for each model is compared with ChatGPT-ReACT.